 1/2 cup pickled jalapenos, or thinly sliced fresh jalapenos, for garnish

-Extra cheese for dipping, carrots, and celery, optional, for serving
+Extra cheese, carrots, and celery, optional, for serving

 Gather the ingredients.